cosmicCode42/Armings-Fellowship-MP1/README.md

 ### User Stories
 As a user of this site, I want:
-- A site and interface that is intuitive and easy to navigate.
+- A site and interface that is intuitive, convenient and easy to navigate.
 - Information that is easy to find and understand, and laid out in a pleasing manner.
 - Additional media (such as character portraits) to give me a better idea of the characters.

 ### Design Choices

+#### Interface

+I went with a simple navbar at the top and clickable character icons that lead to the character pages; the icons light up slightly when the mouse hovers over them (using ``:hover`` and ``opacity`` in CSS).
+The navbar also remains fixed to the top of the screen, reducing scrolling required to return home or go to another character page.
+While this is subjective, I believe the contrast in colours I have chosen looks good, and the information is all clearly laid out.

 #### Colours